 VS: About 90% of patients with back and neck pain do not need surgery.
 More than 95% of spinal surgeries are done for one of the following 3 indications.

 The first two indications are absolute (as they mean cry of the dying nerve and delay in surgery means more the damage) and the third indication if relative (as the pain is subjective).
-However, the exceptions are the congenital/developmental spinal deformities, spinal tumors, spinal fractures, spinal infections etc. Indications for surgery in all of these conditions are very highly individualized and needs to be decided by a specialist.
+However, the exceptions are the congenital/developmental spinal deformities, spinal tumors, spinal fractures, spinal infections etc. Indications for surgery in all of these conditions are very highly individualized and needs to be decided by a spine specialist in Bangalore.

 VS: Whenever indicated, most of the age-related degenerative conditions can be treated by minimally invasive surgeries with the use of operating microscopes, endoscopes, image intensifiers, etc. The patient’s hospitalization would be restricted to 2-3 days and the patient would be on his feet in 4-8 hours after surgery.
 This is possible because of better techniques of smaller incisions, better vision, improved soft tissue handling techniques, and lesser blood loss.
 In many people suffering from back/neck pain, we do try injection techniques / radiofrequency ablations before taking decision favouring surgery as the last resort.

 VS: Most spinal surgeries are directed towards two major problems in the spine, namely neural compression and spinal instability/deformity.
 The principles of surgeries are neural decompression and spinal stabilization respectively.
 These goals can be achieved using open/minimally invasive spine surgery techniques.
 However, following the neural decompression or Discectomy, the normal spinal mobility can be preserved using Artificial Disc Replacements in the neck and Interspinous Process Spacers or Posterior Dynamic Stabilization Devices in the low back.